-G. Timothy Leighton, JD, CFP®
+G. Timothy Leighton

-The Law of Tax Exempt Organizations
+Tax Exempt Organizations and Planned Giving

-Planned giving is a collection of various thoughtful ways for donors to support tax exempt organizations and charities, often through asset-based gifts.
-While donors typically set up planning gifts during their lifetimes, the benefits are often paid out to the organization(s) after the death of the donor or the death of the donors last named beneficiary.
-Whether planned giving takes the form of cash, stock, real estate, life insurance, or any other form, the tax benefits to both the donor and the charity are numerous.
+Planned giving is a way for donors to support tax-exempt organizations and charities, often through financial gifts.
+While donors typically set up these gifts during their lifetimes, the benefits are often paid out to the recipients as the plans of the donors are being implemented.

 Whether the gift takes the form of cash, stock, real estate, life insurance, or something else, there are numerous tax benefits for both the donor and the charity.
 For example, in choosing to make a planned gift, donors receive charitable deductions for a substantial portion of the market value of the gift, and they typically pay no capital gains tax on the gift.
 The charity benefits from the receipt of the gift.

 Planned gifts allow donors to share their wealth with those in need and organizations whose missions they support.
 Leighton Legal Group is available to help Clients through the process.
 To learn more and start your planned giving journey, please give us a call at (309) 828-7600 to set up a 30-minute courtesy initial consultation today.